What Are The Benefits Of Psychodynamic Therapy?

 What mental health symptoms can psychodynamic therapy treat?

 Psychodynamic therapy can treat a wide range of mental and emotional symptoms, behaviors, and behavior patterns.
 Self-awareness or self-knowledge is typically the goal of treatment, and most mental health conditions respond to this treatment.
 Psychodynamic therapy can also help an individual cope with present issues resulting from an event such as divorce.
 Talking through problems, emotions, and traumatic events can foster a deeper self-awareness, potentially enabling the individual to understand “why.”
+While some people don’t consider psychodynamic therapy as robust as more mainstream techniques like cognitive behavioral therapy, there are some studies supporting the efficacy of psychodynamic therapy.
 The following is a list of some of the mental health disorders and symptoms psychodynamic therapy can treat:

 • Physical problems caused by stress and anxiety